 What does it really mean to be vulnerable?
 Why are we so scared of being vulnerable?
-What is the gain from vulnerability?
+What is to gain from vulnerability?

 - Fear of failure

 - Fear of not being attractive, funny or clever enough (Inferiority complex)

 All of these toxic beliefs that cause us to retract from the world and seek pleasure from external sources.
 We medicate, self-sabotage, escape, anything to avoid the feeling of being vulnerable, of having lost control.

 To be vulnerable is to step out of your comfort zone, to experience new things.
 To try to fail, to scream and to wail.
 Being vulnerable is taking that leap of faith and opening up your heart despite the risk of potential pain and heartbreak.
 Opening your mind to the beauty of the world as well as the horrors.

 You see without darkness there is no light, without sadness no happiness and without hate no love.
 A lot of us try and mitigate the pain from the darker side of life and opt to cruise through the middle feeling a numbingly average mixture of emotions.

 We choose apathy, we choose to live an apathetic life.
 A pathetic life

 We deny ourselves of true love, joy, compassion, ecstasy (the natural kind!), and empathy because truly experiencing these emotions requires a level of vulnerability that scares people.

 Vulnerability is picking apart your brain and analysing every part, trying to improve in any way possible.
 Laying your flaws on the floor and painfully scrubbing each one until it is clean.
 Vulnerability is removing your mask and trying to live an authentic life.
 Saying yes when you mean yes and no when you mean no. Being open and honest regardless of the consequences.